 Then the out-of-bag error is given by:

 Random Forest is an example of Bagging.
-In Random Forest, each decision tree is trained on a bootstrapped sample of the data, and only a random subset of features are considered for splitting at each node.
+In Random Forest, each decision tree is trained on a bootstrapped sample of the data, and only a random subset of k features are considered for splitting at each node.
 Each tree is grown to its full depth, and then an ensemble average is used to make predictions.

 Boosting uses an ensemble of weak learners, added in an iterative manner, to form a strong learner with low bias.